Arizona Dance Coalition Statewide Calendar of Events

 H.T.
 Chen & Dancers is a leading Asian American contemporary dance company based in NYC.
 Artistic Director, H.T.
 Chen is known for having created a body of work addressing Chinese American labor and immigration.
 The company conducts extensive educational programs in NYC, has been presented by Lincoln Center Institute, the Kennedy Center, and many sites in the US including ASU Gammage – Public Events.
 In 2021, H.T. and his Associate Director/Education Director Dian Dong created a K-12 curriculum for Dance Education Lab titled Tracing Footsteps – Into the Heart of Chinatown, Hidden Voices.

 In late January-early February 2022, H.T.
 Chen & Dancers will be sharing an excerpt of a signature work, “South of Gold Mountain” with Desert Dance Theatre.
-Performances of the combined cast will be offered to schools and community as part of a cultural diversity program, lecture demonstration or mini-residency presentation.
+Later in the Spring 2022, performances will be offered to schools and community as part of a cultural diversity program, lecture demonstration or mini-residency presentation.

-Desert Dance Theatre will ultimately recast the work entirely with Arizona performers and be able to present the work throughout 2022.
+Desert Dance Theatre will be able to present the work throughout 2022.
 Both H.T.
 Chen & Dancers and Desert Dance Theatre have a long history of programs based on cultural diversity as well as educational programs for their communities.
 This marks the first time that another company will perform an excerpt of South of Gold Mountain.

 Created through oral histories, the excerpt ”Box Dance,” was inspired by small, family-run Chinese grocery stores throughout the American southern and southwest states.
 Through playful and imaginative partnering, the daily tasks of stocking shelves and lifting boxes celebrates work ethic and community building.